-Deer Creek or Bigelow Hot Springs is another great soaking spot, located in the Willamette National Forest on the bank of the McKenzie River.
-A little pool in a fern grotto sectioned off from the river by rocks on its outer edge.
-Hot springs water flows slowly from the pool's bottom, providing a comfortable temperature if it doesn't mix with the cold river water.
-Hot Springs pool has coarse sand and gravel bottom; it is small and can only handle a few guests at a time.
+Deer Creek or Bigelow Hot Springs is another great soaking spot, located in the Willamette National Forest on the bank of the beautiful McKenzie River.
+A little pool in the fern grotto sectioned off from the river by rocks on its outer edge.
+The hot mineral water slowly bubbles up from the pool bottom, providing a comfortable soaking temperature if it doesn't mix with the cold river water.
+The pool has a coarse sandy-gravel bottom; it is small and can only handle a few visitors at a time.

 The hot springs are a free day-use area.
 Clothing is optional.

 Due to Deer Creek Hot Springs is adjacent to the rushing McKenzie River that originates in the high Cascades, the soaking pool can be too chilly in the winters and early springs.
 The temperature is nearly perfect during the summer and fall seasons.

 Neighbor to the Belknap Hot Springs Lodge & Gardens, Deer Creek is a quiet and scenic place that begs to be visited.